wmhunt1/Coding-RPG/coding-rpg-react/README.md

 skeleton killing quest

 fixes/changes
-give ferra 9000 xp in each relevant skill collect feathers from tengu camp and actual random junk from tengu write more than generic dialogue balance level requiurements and xp
+collect feathers from tengu camp and actual random junk from tengu write more than generic dialogue balance level requiurements and xp